COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/srs.md

 - Test different input payloads and see how the API behaves under fuzzing conditions

 ## Domain Model
+###### Right click on image and press on open imnage in new tab if you want to read it more clearly/in larger scale
 ![Domain Model](/images/domain-model.png)

 ## Architectural Constraints